 Foreseen Circumstances

-"A psychic, seer, or prophet can look down the road and see likely outcomes of actions and attitudes that are currently in motion." --Richard Cohen
+"A psychic, seer, or prophet can look down the road and see likely outcomes of actions and attitudes that are currently in motion." --Alan Cohen

 Cohen goes on to say, however, "But at any moment, a human being can make a new decision and alter the course of events."
 If the power company had responded to my husband's call two weeks ago and sent a tree cutting crew to take it down then, the power company employees would not have had to come out in the rain and wind on what was to become a nightmare of a night for the region when over 200,000 people were to lose power.